awslabs/genai-bedrock-chatbot/README.md

 ### Prerequisites

 - Docker
-- AWS CDK Toolkit 2.114.1+, installed installed and configured.
+- AWS CDK Toolkit 2.132.1+, installed installed and configured.
 For more information, see [Getting started with the AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) in the AWS CDK documentation.
 - Python 3.11+, installed and configured.
 For more information, see Beginners Guide/Download in the Python documentation.
 - An [active AWS account](https://docs.aws.amazon.com/accounts/latest/reference/manage-acct-creating.html)
 - An [AWS account bootstrapped](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) by using AWS CDK in us-east-1.
-The us-east-1 AWS Region is required for Amazon Bedrock Claude model and `amazon.titan-embed-text-v1` access. **Enable Claude and titan embedding model access** in Bedrock service.
+The us-east-1 AWS Region is required for Amazon Bedrock Claude and Amazon Titan Embedding model access.
+- Enable Claude and Titan embedding model access in Bedrock service.

 ### Target technology stack